reown-com/appkit/.changeset/fair-carrots-mix.md

 '@reown/appkit-wallet-button': patch
 ---

-Fixes `signOutOnNetworkChange` flag on SIWX mapper function to work as expected
+Fixes `signOutOnNetworkChange` and `signOutOnAccountChange` flags on SIWX mapper function to work as expected